Nthabi9/alx-low_level_programming/0x00-hello_world/README.md

-A script that generates the assebmly code (intel syntax) of a C code and save it in an output file
+A C program that prints the size of varius types on the computer it is compiled and run on